wdrbork/allergy-alert/reports/nov1.md

 - Develop README doc more

 #### Progress and Issues:
-What we did:

-What worked:
+What we did: We got the API set up.
+We developed our readme doc to describe our repository layout and the goals of our project.
+We connected api to database.
+We automated tests and set up ci.

+What worked: What worked was using combinations of tools that have documentation for how to use them and sources for help troubleshooting, as well as team communication.

 What we learned: We learned a good strategy for determining what tools we could utilize and if they would work well together is to see if they have been paired together previously.
 Melanie (our TA) recemended that we check on youtube as well as looking for other resources to see if there is a lot of information on how to deal with issues with the pairing to determine if it is a commonly used set of tools.
+We learned about different ci options and how to use them.

-Where we had trouble:
+Where we had trouble: We had trouble implementing the ci because this was something that was new to us.

-Where we are blocked:
+Where we are blocked: We are blocked on integrating out frontend with the api/database.

 #### Plans for next week:
+- Beta Release
+- Make user search feature interface with database
--
+- Decide on server host
--
+- Complete basic frontend formatting
--
+- Implement adding/editing allergies

-The next deadline to work toward will be:
+The next deadline to work toward will be: the beta release

 ## Individual Contributions
 ### Riley Bork